jenkinsci/custom-war-packager/README.md

 ### Limitations

-Currently the tool is a PoC, some major features are missing:
+Currently the tool is in the alpha state.

-* No caching of build artifacts, `git` dependencies will be always rebuilt
+It has some serious limitations:

 * All built artifacts with Git source are being installed to the local repository
   * Versions are unique for every commit, so beware of local repo pollution
-* System properties will work only for a custom ``
+* System properties work only for a custom `jenkins.util.SystemProperties` class defined in the core
-* Error handling and reporting is far from perfect
+  * Use Groovy Hook Scripts if you need to setup other system properties
+* `libPatches` steps bundles only a specified JAR file, but not its dependencies.
+Dependencies need to be explicitly packaged as well if they change compared to the base WAR file.
+  * `libExcludes` can be used to remove dependencies which are not required anymore